MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 -   On-premises DPM servers can't protect Azure-based workloads.

--   DPM running as an Iaas virtual machine, in Azure, can protect some workloads running as Azure virtual machines.
-For details see the [DPM protection support matrix](dpm-protection-matrix.md).
+-   DPM running as an infrastructure as a service (IaaS) virtual machine, in Azure, can protect some workloads running as Azure virtual machines.
+For details, see the [DPM protection support matrix](dpm-protection-matrix.md).

 -   DPM running as an Azure virtual machine can't protect on-premises workloads.